The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Blowing down analysis

 In the above $\Theta$ is defined by

 The existence of this limit is guaranteed by the monotonicity of $\mu(B_r(x))/r$ (the monotonicity formula for stationary varifolds).

-In our setting, because $u_\varepsilon$ is the blowing down sequence constructed from $u$, for any $r>0$, which is a constant independent of $r$, thanks to the monotonicity formula for $u$ (see for example \cite[Proposition 2.4]{Wang-Wei}) and the energy growth bound Theorem \ref{thm energy growth}.
+In our setting, because $u_\varepsilon$ is the blowing down sequence constructed from $u$, for any $r>0$, which is a constant independent of $r$, thanks to the monotonicity formula for $u$ (see for example \cite[Proposition 2.4]{Wang-Wei 1}) and the energy growth bound Theorem \ref{thm energy growth}.
 Then by the monotonicity formula for stationary varifolds, we can show that $\Sigma$ is a cone with respect to the origin.
-Hence we have the following characterization of the blowing down limit. \begin{prop} There exist a finite number of unit vectors $e_\alpha^{\ast\ast}$ and positive integers $n_\alpha$, such that
+Hence we have the following characterization of the blowing down limit. \begin{prop} There exist finitely many unit vectors $e_\alpha^{\ast\ast}$ and positive integers $n_\alpha$ such that

 Moreover, we have the balancing formula

 \end{prop} The balancing formula is equivalent to the stationary condition for the varifold $V$.

 In the following we assume $e_\alpha^{\ast\ast}$ are in clockwise order.